Financial-Times/origami-website/_components/contributing.md

 # {{ page.title }}

-Since Origami is entirely open source, we welcome contributions from all of our users.
-There are a number of ways that you can contribute, and we providing tooling and processes to help you do that.
+Since Origami is largely open source, we welcome contributions from all of our users.
+There are a number of ways that you can contribute, and we provide tooling and processes to help you do that.

 ## Creating new components